DheVam/JobSeek/README.md

-# JobFinder
+# JobSeek

-JobFinder is a mobile application designed to provide users with a seamless experience for browsing and bookmarking job listings.
+JobSeek is a mobile application designed to provide users with a seamless experience for browsing and bookmarking job listings.
 The app features a user-friendly interface with smooth navigation, infinite scroll, and offline storage for bookmarked jobs.
 Built using modern technologies, JobFinder ensures a high-performance and scalable solution for job seekers.
 This app was created as a part of assignment given by LoKal Pvt Ltd

 ## Features